 - Adaptational Dye-Job: Diana is a blonde here, differing from the well-established black hair in the comics.

 - Adaptational Wimp: Somewhat downplayed.
-While Diana does not seem to have any of her superpowers from the comics other than martial arts skills (and traded her Lasso of Truth for a Simple Staff), some of the feats she achieves would require her to have around the same abilities as a human with peak physical condition.
+While Diana does not seem to have any of her superpowers from the comics other than martial arts skills (and traded her Lasso of Truth for a Martial Arts Staff), some of the feats she achieves would require her to have around the same abilities as a human with peak physical condition.

 - Affably Evil: Abner Smith is a genuinely friendly guy, not dropping his polite demeanor even when he's captured by Wonder Woman at the end of the film.